hundredyearfarms/Hundred-Year-Farms/README.md

 A recent example of efficient financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
 They were able to organize their project as a cooperative since their project had a social purpose and that allowed them to raise money by selling bonds at 5% as opposed to the 15% or more that an investor led project would require.
 For that $5M project, the difference between having to return capital at 5% versus 15% is substantial.

 The proposed use of smart contracts, as shown in the third panel, potentially could further lower the cost of social purpose (e.g. carbon negative) projects in which the cost of coordination and finance management would otherwise be prohibitive.
-While that technology is promising, it should be noted that smart contract platforms at this time are not practical for use in real-world physical projects due to their lack of in-protocol identities (e.g. Know Your Customer, or KYC).
+While that technology is promising, at this time it is not practical for use in real-world physical projects due to the lack of in-protocol identities (e.g. Know Your Customer, or KYC).
 While they have the potential to provide that service in a privacy preserving and more efficient manner than in conventional finance, that feature is not yet state-of-the-art.
 How significantly improved system integration and smart contracts could bring forward low-carbon technologies is a subject of the feasibility study.

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)